Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingMechatronics/Chapter-07-Mechatronics-foundations/Section-02-Computing-hardware/index.md

 mechatronic_processor.run_program()
 ```

-Try modifying the sensor readings and see how the program flow changes.
+Try modifying the sensor readings in the `test_values` dictionary and see how the program flow changes.
+///

-### Exercise 2: Instruction timing analysis
+/// details | Exercise 2: Instruction timing analysis
+    type: question
+    open: false

 Different instructions take different amounts of time to execute.
-Let's simulate this:
+Create a `TimedProcessor` class that tracks clock cycles for each instruction:

+- `LOAD`: 1 cycle

+- `ADD`: 1 cycle

+- `STORE`: 2 cycles (memory access is slower)

+- `COMPARE`: 1 cycle

+- `MULTIPLY`: 4 cycles (multiplication is complex)

+Compare the timing of two approaches to calculate `5 * 4`:

+1. Adding 5 four times

+2. Using multiplication directly

+/// details | Sample Solution
+    type: success
+    open: false

 ```python
 class TimedProcessor(SimpleProcessor):